-New York Institute of Technology (NYIT) offers 90 degree programs, including undergraduate, graduate, and professional degrees, in more than 50 fields of study, including architecture and design, arts and sciences, education, engineering and computing sciences, health professions, management, and osteopathic medicine.
-A nonprofit, independent, private institution of higher education, NYIT has 14,000 students attending campuses on Long Island and Manhattan, online, and at its global campuses.
-NYIT is guided by its mission to provide career-oriented professional education, offer access to opportunity to all qualified students, and support applications-oriented research that benefits the larger world.
-To date, nearly 100,000 graduates have received degrees from NYIT.
+New York Institute of Technology offers 100+ tech-focused degree programs and areas of specialization-comprised of undergraduate, graduate, and professional degrees in more than 50 fields of study-including architecture and design, arts and sciences, education, engineering and computing sciences, health professions, management, and osteopathic medicine.
+A nonprofit, independent, private institution of higher education, New York Tech has nearly 8,000 students attending it's six schools and colleges on the campuses of Long Island, New York City, Vancouver, and online.
+The university is guided by its mission to provide career-oriented professional education, offer access to opportunity to all qualified students, and support applications-oriented research that benefits the larger world.
+To date, nearly 112,000 graduates have received degrees from New York Tech.

-NYIT is an independent college chartered by the New York State Board of Regents and accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, among other accrediting boards and agencies in higher education.
+New York Institute of Technology is an independent college chartered by the New York State Board of Regents and accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, among other accrediting boards and agencies in higher education.